ShriyashChavan/FITFINDER/README-deploy.md

 5. Add environment variables in Railway dashboard if needed:
    - `HF_API_TOKEN` (optional) — your Hugging Face token
    - `HF_MODEL` (optional) — model id (default: `stabilityai/stable-diffusion-2-1`)
+   - `DATABASE_URL` — your hosted database URL (e.g. `postgres://...`).
+If not set, the app will use local sqlite.
+   - `FLASK_SECRET` — a random secret for session encryption (required for login sessions).
 6. Deploy and open the provided URL.

 Heroku (alternative)